-In June 2010, CESTC through its Purechem division began construction of a chemical blending facility and warehouse in Carlyle, Saskatchewan.
-Purechem is CESTC's chemical blending division which will manufacture and sell both drilling fluid products and production chemicals.
+In June 2010, CESTC through the establishment of its Purechem division began construction of a chemical blending facility and warehouse in Carlyle, Saskatchewan.
+Purechem is CESTC's chemical blending division which will manufacture and sell both drilling fluid products and production and stimulation chemicals.
 In Q1 2011 CESTC completed the construction of the manufacturing facility and commenced operations.
 Purechem is a complimentary business to both CESTC's drilling fluids business and EQUAL's production hauling businesses in Canada.